akossard/chatgpt-travel-itenary-template/README.md

 Copy, and fill out this, and then send it to ChatGPT:
 ```
+(When you provide a response, either text or a snippet of code, and the text is very long (exceeds 500 characters), I want you to write “Part #n” where n is the part number of the first chunk of text, or the first part of the code snippet or example, then you must end the request there by stating: “The answer to your request is too long;  Do you want me to split the response?”, and keep asking for n amount of parts if it’s a general text.
+If it’s a code snippet you must say: “The code snippet or code example is too long, so you want me to continue showing the code?”
+If the user responds with “yes”, you must continue sending the previous responses or chunks of the answer or parts of the code, as if this was a new request.)

 Create a detailed and informative itenary, which is clear and organized.
 Use a day-by-day format, where each day has a header with the day counter, date, and a short summary.
 Define each day's activities in detail, and add italicized historical information.